 We've now reduced the size of it.

-And so I go on the air earlier this week and I say, if I were to tell, I'd never do it, but if I were to tell, you know, people Robert Muller had asked for their cell phones, and if I said, uh, you may want to take those cell phones and delete all your emails and text, and just to make super sure, you might want to bleach bit your phone and acid wash the hard drive on the phone and clean it all up and everything.
+And so I go on the air earlier this week and I say, if I were to tell, I never do it, but if I were to tell, you know, people, Robert Mueller had asked for their cell phones.

 You won't have the same result as Hillary.

-And in spite of all of that, there was just this collective meltdown.
+And in spite of all of that, there was just this collective meltdown, a fake news freakout, if you will, by Newsweek, AOL, The Daily Beast, Independent Journal Review, Hollywood Life, I'm not sure why.

 I mean, these are massive publications, one after another.

-And they're just hyperventiling uh ventilating.
+And they're just hyper ventilating.

-You know, Sean Hannity's advice to Mueller witnesses bash your phones with a hammer.
+You know, Sean Hannity's advice to Mueller witnesses, bash your phones with a hammer.

 AOL, delete your emails, acid wash your hard drive.